Laserbeam31/bts-touring-networking-documentation-public/bts_touring_edgerouter_details.md

 Configuration accessibility:
 ----------------------------

 It is easiest to configure the EdgeRouter from its web interface.
-Connect an ethernet cable between a management switch port (see "touring_racks" file) and a computer, wait for the computer to receive a DHCP lease, and enter the IP address `10.0.2.254` into the computer's web browser.
+Connect an ethernet cable between a management switch port (see _bts_touring_switches_details.md_ file) and a computer, wait for the computer to receive a DHCP lease, and enter the IP address `10.0.2.254` into the computer's web browser.
 A login prompt apppears.
 The credentials are as follows:

 Username: [REDACTED]\